 Students arrive at different times, so they may have to catch up once the program starts.
 Many will not have their boots on properly or have the proper gloves.
 Some will be very stress trying to get their kids ready and not knowing what to do.
 Help them get dressed properly, especially to use one pair of socks and not to put anything in the top of their boots.
 Poles can help them walk; you can take them away if they are in the way.

 Some have skied before and used the voucher because it is a cheap way to ski, or they brought a friend who has not skied.
 They are excited and are here to have fun.
 The idea of being in a big group waiting for people who are struggling to walk is not fun.
 Many are really not here for the lesson, at least not a slow one.
 Some are do-it-yourself adventure seekers and can be very athletic.
 They may like a few tips but really just want to do it.
+So at the beginning tell them where they can ski, to ski in control, give them a quick tip on stopping, turning, and staying forward because they will leave the lesson in many cases.

 At Mt.
 Holly, a very large number of Discover lessons may be taught in a conventional manner.
 At Pine Knob, team teaching is used.